 What to Bring

-If you’re not sure whether you need ice cleats or snowshoes, bring both and assess at the trailhead.
+Carry the Ten Essential Systems, and bring or wear traction devices and gaiters.
+If you’re not sure whether you need microspikes or snowshoes, bring both and assess at the trailhead.
 It’s the time of year where you can’t go wrong bringing “all the things”!

 Did you know bears only “hibernate” from late January until March?
 Cougars and wolves do not hibernate, so you should carry bear spray year round.
 Read my bear safety tips here.